C7A7A/microservices-police/README.md

 - RED - something goes wrong in vehicles or policemen service (VEHICLES_ERROR/POLICEMEN_ERROR -> POLICEMEN_FAILED/VEHICLES_FAILED)
 - PURPLE - Something went wrong and microservice needs to backward recovery (POLICEMEN_FAILED/VEHICLES_FAILED -> VEHICLES_BACKWARD_RECOVERY/POLICEMEN_BACKWARD_RECOVERY -> EMERGENCY_FAILED)
 ```

-Microservices communicate with each other with events.
-These are sent to kafka topics and consumed by other services.
-Saga pattern is implemented to guarantee the final consistency of processing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Built With